ksarkies/XBee-Acquisition/XBee-node-example-M168/README.md

 A dummy message is sent to the coordinator at timed intervals and PORTB0 is toggled in the timer ISR.

-The code is written to permit use of other microcontroller types and currently also supports ATTiny4313.
+The code is used only with AVR microcontrollers with a bootloader block, or where a bootloader is not required.

 The MCU variable is passed to the source in various places to allow:

 make MCU=xxx

-where xxx is either attiny4313 or atmega168.
+where xxx is atmega168 or any valid AVR type.

 The makefile needs to be changed for other AVR types to adjust for differences.
 A separate defines-xxx.h file needs to be incorporated.